dmbarbour/awelon/pywelon/README.md

 This seems interesting.
 I'll give it a try, so long as it takes at most a few days. :)

-This implementation is for a simple ABC interpreter, accepting the ABC stream via standard input.
-For now, the program starts in AO's standard environment.
-Eventually, I may add a persistence option, or support paragraphs.
-For now, the powerblock is quite limited.
+Note that python is not a dependency for any of the Haskell work, nor vice versa.
+The pywelon package is an independent implementation, currently only of the ABC interpreter.

-So usage may currently look like:
+I currently expect to provide the input program on standard input, so usage may currently look like:

      ao abc command | pypy runABC.py ...